Fusion-Lightguns/Fusion-Phaser/DIY/Code/Arduino/Fusion_Phaser_V_1.10/README.md

 A cable to hook processor to pc.

 Insturctions for use
 Grab the zip file for your board.
-Example using a Pro micro, grab Phaser_Pro_Micro.zip
+Example using a Pro micro, grab FusionPhaser_ProMicro.zip

 Extract your zip where your Arduino sketches are .
 If not sure extract somewhere you can find.